benir-o/programming-classwork/README.md

 # Java OOP Programming Classwork

 Welcome to my Java Object-Oriented Programming (OOP) classwork repository.
 This repository contains my learning space for Java OOP concepts and assignments.
+Aside from that, there are also personal problem solving exercises, partially on problem solving algorithms and other real-world applications.
+Feel free to suggest any improvements!

 ## Table of Contents